COS301-SE-2026/SpendSense/docs/Demo2/SRS.md

 **This use case ends with** the user being able to access their financial statistics and insights according to their obligations and payment patterns.

 ## 4. Funtional Requirements

-## R1: Onboarding and Account Access
+* R1 Onboarding and Account Access

   * R1.1 The system shall allow users to register for an account.

     * R1.1.1 Users shall be able to register using an email address and password.
     * R1.1.4 The system shall create a default user profile after successful registration.

   * R1.2 The system shall allow users to log into their account.

     * R1.2.1 Users shall be able to log in using their email address and password.
     * R1.2.2 The system shall redirect authenticated users to the dashboard.
     * R1.2.3 The system shall prevent unauthenticated users from accessing protected pages.

   * R1.3 The system shall allow users to log out of their account.

     * R1.3.1 The system shall end the user session after logout.
     * R1.3.2 The system shall redirect logged-out users back to the log-in page.

   * R1.4 The system shall provide onboarding for new users.

     * R1.4.1 The system shall introduce the user to the core purpose of the application.
     * R1.4.2 The system shall allow new users to configure basic reminder preferences.
     * R1.4.3 The system shall allow users to skip onboarding and take you to the default settings.

-## R2: SpendSense Help and Support
+*

 ## 5. Non-Functional Requirements